somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * How do we think about abstract concepts?
 Approximate notions: There is no strict delineation of the notion of a chair.
 One may vaguely say that chair is something we use to sit on.
 But then, can the floor be called a chair?
 How do we generalize the concept to a situation that we have never encountered before?
 Another example ‘addition’ in categories- direct sum, disjoint union, etc. Instead of having exactly defined boundaries, approximate notions can also form part of our knowledge.

+* Observing the abstract form of something may not help in seeing everything about it’s particulars

+* Unconscious Thoughts can be thought of as a Fluid (Language) flow.